 Hey everyone!
-After a week of working on various projects ranging from podcasting to setting up a quarantine friendly film shoot, it’s time to hop back into the saddle for a fresh installment of Off the Beaten Path.
-This time, I’m once again going in blind – try as it might, Spicy City won’t scare me away from reviewing shows I’ve never seen before.
-Like how I reviewed Danger 5 after reviewing Love, Death & Robots, I’m also dipping back into the comedy well.
-This time, it’s for a show I didn’t even know existed a week ago.
-This show, a quick 6 episode breeze, is a British production called Crashing.
+It’s time to hop back into the saddle for a fresh installment of Off the Beaten Path.
+Like how I reviewed Danger 5 after reviewing Love, Death & Robots S1, I’m dipping back into the comedy well.
+This time, it’s for Crashing, a 6-episode Netflix original comedy show by Phoebe Waller-Bridge I didn’t even know existed a week ago.
+You know, her other comedy show from 2016.

-I bet that while you’re reading this you have one question, “why was it that Fleabag catapulted Waller-Bridge to worldwide acclaim while Crashing ended up as little more than a footnote on Waller-Bridge’s IMDB page?”
+I bet you’re wondering, “why was it that Fleabag catapulted Waller-Bridge to worldwide acclaim while Crashing ended up as little more than a footnote on Waller-Bridge’s IMDB page?”.
 I mean, I was asking myself the same question when I first found this show.
 Well after watching the show, I think I have an answer.

 Crashing, while well made and well written, just isn’t as interesting as Fleabag.

 So what do I mean by that?
 For the most part, I think Crashing is just rather vanilla as a show.
-For one, it’s one roommate-com about fun 20-30 somethings that are dealing with life in a sea of many.
-That’s not to say roommate-coms are inherently bad, far from it.
-It’s more that Crashing, beyond Waller-Bridge’s authorial voice, it doesn’t do much to distinguish itself from the countless other similar shows out there.
+For one, it’s one roommate-com about fun 20-30 somethings that are dealing with life in an endless sea of them.
+That’s not to say roommate-coms are inherently bad.
+Far from it.
+It’s more that Crashing, beyond having Waller-Bridge’s authorial voice, doesn’t do much to distinguish itself from the countless other similar shows out there.

 For another, it didn’t help that Crashing was the least surprising show that I’ve reviewed for Off the Beaten Path, and that includes the stuff I’ve seen before.
-In this case, I predicted the outcomes of all the pairings after Episode 1.1 was done, and without fail those predictions came true.
-If anything, the only mystery to me was whether or not Colin would succumb to Melody’s desires.
+In this case, I predicted the outcomes of all the pairings after Episode 1.1 was done.
+Without fail, those predictions came true.
+If anything, the only mystery to me was whether or not Colin (Adrian Scarborough) would succumb to Melody’s (Julie Dray) desires.
 Otherwise, everything was telegraphed from the very beginning.

 Lastly, it also didn’t help that the pairings, based on already familiar sitcom archetypes mind you, fell into one of two types of archetypal setups that you see a lot in sitcoms.
-At the forefront, there’s the love triangle between Anthony, Kate, and Lulu.
+At the forefront, there’s the love triangle between Anthony (Damien Molony), Kate (Louise Ford), and Lulu (Phoebe-Waller Bridge).
 As soon as all three were in the same room, the three fell into the classic Archie-Betty-Veronica dynamic.
 In particular, Anthony is the bland Archie, Kate is the demure Betty, and Lulu is the wild and sexual Veronica.
 The only subversions there is that Lulu was the girl next door instead of Kate.
 Otherwise, the tropes were played straight enough (and the onscreen chemistry, can’t underestimate that) that the writing was on the wall immediately after Lulu arrived.

 In the background, the other pairings fell pretty neatly into a lonely man-manic pixie dream girl dynamic.
 If you’re curious about who’s who in these dynamics, check out the character bios I wrote and you’ll understand almost immediately.